Read time 10 minutes

 Ask the admin to add you to the shared mailbox in Microsoft 365, then you need to close and start MS Outlook again.
 After restarting Outlook, it might appear in your folder pane below the primary mailbox.
 However, if this doesn’t happen, you can add a shared mailbox in Outlook manually.

-Manually Adding Shared Mailbox to Outlook
+Manually adding shared mailbox to Outlook

 Shared mailboxes take some time to appear in the Outlook folder pane.
 However, if it doesn’t work for you, then you can add it manually by following the below steps: